nicecanoe/Text_to_Morse/README.md

 ## the GUI

-- [ ] should complete the GUI sketch
+- [x] should complete the GUI sketch
+- [x] the two button corresponds to the morse code to text/text to morse

 # test code